AminulBD/MSI-H410M-Pro-Hackintosh/README.md

 ## Copy EFI
 You will need to mount the `EFI` partition to make copy `EFI` files from this repository.
 To Mount `EFI` partition you may use [Mount EFI](https://github.com/corpnewt/MountEFI) tool.

 After mounting the `EFI` drive, Please copy all files from `EFI` to your newly mounted `EFI` drive.
 Now you can configure the `EFI/OC/config.plist` file with your own/fake `PlatformInfo`.
+To generate `PlatformInfo` you can use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

 Do all BIOS setup things listed above and boot the flash drive.